jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: curs_set(visibility)

-   Set the cursor state.  *visibility* can be set to 0, 1, or 2, for invisible, normal, or very visible.
+   Sets the cursor state.  *visibility* can be set to 0, 1, or 2, for invisible, normal, or very visible.
 If the terminal supports the visibility requested, the previous cursor state is returned; otherwise, an exception is raised.
 On many terminals, the "visible" mode is an underline cursor and the "very visible" mode